CSS-Electronics/canedge_manager/README.md

 ## Command Line Interface (CLI) usage

-The CLI is a simple front-end to the CANedge manager module.
+The CLI is a simple front-end to the CANedge manager.
 The CLI supports batch firmware, configuration and clean-up operations.

 Things to note:
-- The list of devices is created when the tool is started.
-To refresh the list, re-start the tool
+- The list of devices is created when the tool is started - to refresh the list, re-start the tool
-- Even when using the CLI, the configuration function needs to be written in Python.
-The `config/` directory provides examples to be used as a starting point
+- When using the CLI, the configuration function needs to be written in Python
+- The `config/` directory provides configuration function examples to be used as a starting point
 - It is recommended to initially test with one or a few devices before updates are applied to all devices

 Typing `python canedge_cli.py --help` provides the following help: